hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 |                          |        | job only |        |                |
 +--------------------------+--------+----------+--------+----------------+

+$VSC_SCRATCH at KU Leuven is not a permament storage.
+The files older than 28 days are clened regularily.
 For users from other universities, the quota on ``$VSC_HOME`` and ``$VSC_DATA`` will be determined by the local policy of your home institution as these file systems are mounted from there.
 The path names will be similar with trivial